jvcasill/fonetica_fi_f2015/slides/01/index.Rmd

 ## Introduction

-This is the third lecture
+This is the second lecture